 Part of anyone’s personal development will be getting to know yourself and learning to tap into your intuition.
 At the beginning of that endeavor this can be a not so easy challenge to sort out “what really is intuition and what is all the other ‘crap'”?

 To shed a bit more light on what’s driving you we need to understand conditioning.
 The way you are today, the way you think and behave is the result of your conditioning, your upbringing and your education.
-The sentences you heard from you parents, all well meant and intended, will have left a mark on your unconscious mind.
+The sentences you heard from your parents, all well-meant and intended, will have left a mark on your unconscious mind.
 Some of those statements have become guiding principles, like the policies of a company that are stored somewhere in the archive cupboard.

 How to find limiting beliefs or guiding principles?

 Start by listening to your mind.
-For example you might be standing in the kitchen, preparing breakfast, intuitively reaching for the passion fruit yogurt when a voice says: ‘You should first use up the blueberry yogurt or it goes off.’
+For example, you might be standing in the kitchen, preparing breakfast, intuitively reaching for the passion fruit yoghurt when a voice says: ‘You should first use up the blueberry yoghurt or it goes off.’
 Alarm bells!
 ‘Should’ is always a good indication that you’ve just uncovered some old belief or guiding principle that was created by someone else.
 In the example it might be something like ‘You shouldn’t waste food’ or ‘You must always eat up what’s on your plate’ (later ‘in your fridge’).
 Does this make sense?